sematext/docs/docs/sematext-enterprise/index.md

 that have persistent storage.

-Given enough resources, such as RAM, disk, and CPU, it is possible to run all these services on a single system although that is not recommended for a production setup.

 Given enough resources, such as RAM, disk, and CPU, it is possible to run all these services on a single host, although this is not recommended for a production setup.
 The number of worker nodes will depend on the number of monitored servers and size of collected logs.
 For high availability